 SOURCE OF WEALTH: McCaw Cellular, Clearwire, Eagle River Investments

 OVERVIEW: The majority of Craig McCaw’s giving is directed through the Craig and Susan McCaw Foundation.
 The foundation primarily gives in education access and advancement, international economic development, and environmental conservation.

 ENVIRONMENT: McCaw has been giving to environmental causes since he was married to his first wife, Wendy, who is a strong animal rights activist.
-Though the couple divorced in 1997, (he married his current wife, former US Ambassador to Austria Susan Rasinski, in 1998), McCawhas continued to support environment and wildlife habitat conservation efforts.
+Though the couple divorced in 1997, he's continued to support environment and wildlife habitat conservation efforts.
 He has donated $1 million to the Jane Goodall Institute and is a big supporter of the Nature Conservancy.
 As well, in 1994, McCaw was revealed as a major donor to The Free Willy Foundation.

 LOOKING AHEAD: Craig McCaw has remained pretty steady in his philanthropy over the past decade or so, making it likely that he won’t stray too far from the philanthropic path he has already established.
 On the other hand, the Giving Pledge commitment suggests that the McCaws will eventually have to step up their giving, so bigger things are likely to come.